syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.NETCORE/steps.md

 # Steps in ##Platform_Name## Stepper control

-The ASP Net Core Stepper allows you to add steps using the `e-stepper-step` tag helper.
+The ASP.NET Core Stepper allows you to add steps using the `e-stepper-step` tag helper.
 Each step can be configured with options such as `iconCss`, `text`, `label`, `cssClass` and more.

 ## Adding steps